pbalegno/meli-api/README.md

 # SolrSysApi

-This is a "microservice" application intended to be part of a microservice architecture.

 ## Development

-To start your application in the dev profile, simply run:
+To start your application in the dev profile, run:

     ./mvnw